ReliSA/STePSEnHECs-PaCt/References.md

 [SZA'22] Szabo, Claudia and Sheard, Judy.
 "Learning theories use and relationships in computing education research."
 In ACM Transactions on Computing Education.
 Association for Computing Machinery, New York, NY, USA, 2022.
 Vol. 23, issue 1, pages 1-34.

 [TUC'77] Tuckman, Bruce W and Jensen, Mary Ann C..
 "Stages of Small-Group Development Revisited".
 In Group & Organization Studies.
 SAGE Publications Inc., 1977.
 Vol. 2, issue 4, pages 419-427.

+[VIH'14] Vihavainen, Arto, Airaksinen, Jonne and Watson, Christopher.
+"A systematic review of approaches for teaching introductory programming and their influence on success."
+In Proceedings of the tenth annual conference on International computing education research.
+2014.
+Pages 19-26.